skirtapaieo/duediligence-101/README.md

 - Focus - a top-down model of areas
 - Scope - a document consisting of initial questions
 - Approach - description of approach to the due diligence
-- Objective - important to clarify the objective
+- Objective - important to clarify why the due diligence is done

 ## Executive Summary